Dog Elbow Callus Treatment Starts with Prevention

 “I believe that if you show people the problems and you show them the solutions they will be moved to act.” ~Bill Gates

 But what is the solution to this problem?
-Do do calluses go away with treatment?
+Do calluses go away with treatment?

 For this not-so-Martha-Stewarty Big Dog Mom, this DIY project has been a fun challenge and very much a labor of love.

 Want to keep this information for later?
-Grab your FREE DIY Elbow Butter Recipe Card with the complete list of ingredients and step-by-step directions for Big Dog Mom’s DIY Elbow Butter.
+Grab your FREE DIY Elbow Butter Recipe Card with the complete list of ingredients and step-by-step directions for Big Dog Mom’s DIY Elbow Butter home remedy.

 How to Make DIY Elbow Butter for Dogs with Essential Oils